-In the last six months, my approach to photography has changed a great deal, leading me to switch to film for most of my black and white work.
-The process of shooting film, from the tactility of the Leica M7 and Nikon FA cameras I use, to the developing and scanning process have given me a much deeper appreciation for the craft of being a photographer.
+Shooting black and white film over digital in the last few years has changed my approach to photography a great deal.
+The process of shooting film, from the tactility of the Leica M7 and Rolleiflex 2.8D cameras that I use, to developing and scanning, have given me a much deeper appreciation for the craft of being a photographer.

-The photograph on the left is from my Leica M7 using Kodak film, the right is from a digital Leica M 240 photograph I took last year using a similar Voigtlander/Leica lens.
+The photograph on the left is from my Leica M7 with a 35mm Voigtländer lens using Kodak 400TX film developed in Rodinal 1:50.
+The right is from a digital Leica M Typ 240 image I took the year before using a Leica Summilux lens.
 Click to enlarge.

-For the first time in my efforts, the prints look identical in nature, from tonal range to grain detail.
-This was the final test for my process, which is explained below.
+For the first time since starting to work on the process, the results look identical in nature when printed, from tonal range to grain detail and structure.
+This was the final test for my process.

 Apply the DIGITAL TRI-X (Leica VSCO) preset in Lightroom.

-Using the your discretion and the histogram, ensure a bright enough image exposure.
-Monitor brightness and calibration is a must.
+Using your discretion and the histogram, ensure a bright enough image exposure with your desired contrast.

 Right click and Edit in Photoshop, ensuring 16-bit TIFF with Adobe RGB colour space is selected.